mj8295/Data_Projects/docs/ConjointAnalysis.md

 ## Objective

-The objective of this project is to perform a conjoint analysis to understand how consumers value different features of a product, in this case a toy horse.
+The objective of this project is to understand how consumers value different features of a product, in this case a toy horse.
 The project will involve analyzing consumer survey data using conjoint analysis techniques and interpreting the results to